 The program is very flexible in some ways and very specific in other ways.
-The Seminary, for example, requires foundational Biblical/theological studies and personal/social formation courses including COUN-704 Discerning Vocation & Calling (formerly Mentoring/Connecting), THEO-712 Story of the Church & It's Theology (formerly Christian Thought), COUN-724 Interpersonal Communication, THEO-730

-Discipleship and Ethics, and COUN-750A/D Cross-Cultural Counseling/Encounter for every student.
+The Seminary, for example, requires foundational Biblical/theological studies and personal/social formation courses THEO-712 Story of the Church & It's Theology, COUN-724 Interpersonal Communication & Family Systems, THEO-730 Discipleship and Ethics, and COUN-750A/D Cross-Cultural Counseling/Encounter for every student.